Due to innovative processing of a special material Tubolitos are not only lighter but also more robust than classic tubes made of butyl.

 Repair Spray: Nigrin Reifendicht; Vittoria Pitstop Super Magnum; Tip Top Pannenspray; Güp Kwiki

 Residues of tubeless milk do not harm Tubolito products.

 As the graph indicates Tubolitos do have similar characteristics concerning air retention as rubber tubes.

-Doing a disruptive test, meaning braking as long as the product is defect, Tubolitos do not lose the air explosive such as butyl products but slowly over several minutes.
+Doing a disruptive test, meaning braking as long till the product is defect, Tubolitos do not lose the air explosively such as butyl products but slowly over several minutes.

 The maximum and minimum air pressure are basically determined by the tire.
 Please check the indications of your tire!

 Please note that not mounted Tubolitos are not supposed to be inflated with more than 0,5 bar/7 psi.
 Otherwise they will be deformed and can get defective.

 As long as the dimensions of the the wheel (wheel diameter and width) are the same, Tubolitos can be dismounted and remounted into another wheel without problems.

 Yes.
 However, as for butyl tubes, CO2 does not stay as long in the tube as air, meaning that reinflating will be necessary earlier.